Jackson mayor hosts town hall regarding garbage collection

 The people of Jackson will see the increase in their water billing.

-“If you chose not to pay your solid waste, we can’t cut off that service from you.
-So that is why there is typically between water billing and city solid waste cost,” said Mayor Lumumba.
+“If you chose not to pay your solid waste, we can’t cut off that service from you, so that is why there is typically between water billing and city solid waste cost,” said the mayor.

-“The goal is for an average family of four to be looking at a hundred dollars or less for water, sewer, and sanitation combined,” said attorney Martin.
+“The goal is for an average family of four to be looking at $100 or less for water, sewer, and sanitation combined,” said Martin.

-The mayor plans to continue hosting town halls in other parts of the city to keep transparency in this process.
-Mayor Lumumba said he wants to maintain objectivity in the new contract by doing a blind bidding process.
-This means that those reviewing the bid will not be allowed to know the names of the companies and will only be allowed to see their proposals.
+The mayor plans to continue hosting town halls in other parts of the city.